-Mouthwash should be strong enough to fight the bacteria and fungus that cause bad breath, but gentle enough to take internally with positive benefits.
+Mouthwash should be strong enough to fight the bacteria and fungus that cause bad breath.

 Surprisingly to many, mainstream mouthwashes are considered external use products only, and if swallowed could have catastrophic effects on health ranging from blindness to kidney failure.